protocolguild/documentation/docs/4-roles-expectations.md

 -  Fractionalized NFTs
 -  Good old-fashioned ETH

-In order to be effective, we suggest that new projects consider allocating 1% of total project tokens to the Protocol Guild - see **Case Studies** for more explorations on this.
+In order to be effective, we suggest that new projects consider allocating 1% of total project tokens to the Protocol Guild - see [Case Studies](https://protocol-guild.readthedocs.io/en/latest/8-case-studies.html) for more explorations on this.

 Finally, it should be noted that just as protocol maintenance is an ongoing effort, so too is sponsor support.
 New vesting contracts will need to be deployed and sponsored periodically to maintain  future incentives to contribute to the protocol.

-## 4.3 The Community
+## 4.4 The Community

 Even when the Guild is live, it will require consistent efforts from the broader community to ensure its long-term success.
 This includes application developers, users, investors, enthusiasts, and builders of all kinds.
 They will be instrumental in: